Asclepias perennis Walt.

 Family - Asclepiadaceae

-Flowering - Late May - September.
+Flowering - May - September.

 Habitat - Low, wet woods, cypress swamps, lake and pond margins, slow streams, wet ditches.

 Other info. - This attractive species occurs in a tight group of counties in the

 southeastern corner on Missouri.
 This group is part of a band which runs from Indiana southwest through southeastern Texas, and eastward

 to South Carolina.
 The plant can be identified by its low stature and its clusters of bright white flowers.

 There are several other white-flowered milkweeds in Missouri, but no others have flowers with the pure whiteness of A. perennis.

 One study of the plants concluded that the drooping fruits and lack of a tuft of hairs on the seeds are adaptations to

 seed dispersal by water, instead of by wind as in most other milkweeds.